 Regarding the common expenses, the Money Advice Service stated:

 “Buying tickets is the most common expense, with 28% paying for entry, and 23% paying to travel to the event.
 More than one in ten (12%) fans are even willing to pay extra for overnight accommodation.
 Food and drink and satellite TV packages are also popular pitfalls for sports fans’ purse strings.”

 Also, according to the bookmaker Ladbrokes, England fans will pay an average £563 – including travel and accommodation – to support their team, £100 more than what the local fans are expected to spend.

 “While more than six in ten (68%) people use their current account to cover costs, many turn to alternatives to feed their sporting passion.
 Over a quarter (27%) have used their credit card, and 18% have dipped into their savings.
 Borrowing money from friends or family (7%) or payday loans (6%) were also used to cover costs.”
 Source: the Money Advice Service.

 Many people with a credit score or income that aren’t good enough to qualify for a traditional loan turn to payday loans to help them out of sticky situations.
 However, this is an incredibly risky move and you should be aware of the risks before you apply.

 Remember, having bad credit doesn’t always mean you can’t get a loan.
-Check out these positive steps you can take to build a positive credit history.
+Check out these 7 credit score killers so you know what affects your credit score negatively.